60 Conversation Games To Turn Boring Gatherings into Lively

 5. The “Love Language” Quiz

-Research the five love languages (words of affirmation, acts of service, receiving gifts, quality time, physical touch) and take a quiz together.
-Discuss your results and how you can better express love in ways your partner appreciates.
+Together, study the five love languages—words of affirmation, service, gifts, quality time, and physical touch—and take a test.
+Talk about your findings and how you may better show your partner how much you care.

 6. The “This or That” Game

-Create your own “this or that” questions tailored to your relationship.
-Examples: “Beach vacation or mountain getaway?” or “Comedy night or fancy dinner?”
-It’s a lighthearted way to learn about each other’s preferences.
+Make up “this or that” questions that are specific to your relationship.
+For instance, “Beach vacation or mountain getaway?” for a “Comedy night or fancy dinner?”
+It’s an enjoyable method of getting to know one another’s tastes.

 7. The “Gratitude Jar” Game